*Deadline: June 20, 2014 at 11:59 pm

 The Student Research-in-Progress Poster session will be held separately from the contributed poster sessions.
-You should not submit the same abstract for the Student Research-in-Progress Poster session if you have already submitted it as a Contributed Paper or Poster abstract.
+You should NOT submit the same abstract for the Student Research-in-Progress Poster session if you have already submitted it as a Contributed Paper or Poster abstract.
+Posters will be displayed the afternoon of Monday, October 27th, and the Best of SRIP posters, as selected by the judges,will be displayed as part of the Student Professional Mixer from 6:00 – 8:00 pm that evening.
 This is an excellent opportunity to receive feedback and suggestions from both professionals and peers.
 Posters may be no larger than 4 ft. tall x 3.75 ft. wide.
-You will be notified by email regarding whether your abstract was accepted by June 30.
+You will be notified by email regarding whether your abstract was accepted by July14, 2014.

 Instructions for Submitting Abstracts

-Abstracts for The Student Research-in-Progress Poster Session will now be submitted through OASIS.
-The submission site is now open.
-Submit your abstract.
+Abstracts for The Student Research-in-Progress Poster Session will be submitted through OASIS.
+The submission site will open on May 5, 2014.
 The submission site will lead you through the submission steps.
 Abstracts must be no longer than 300 words.
 You may initiate a submission, leave it, and return to complete or revise it as often as you like until the submission deadline.
-The submission deadline is June 2, 2013 at 11:59 p.m.
+The submission deadline is June 20, 2014 at 11:59 p.m.
 EST. Abstracts that do not meet this deadline will not be considered.
 Only one submission per primary author is allowed.

 You will be asked to choose one of the following subject categories for your poster:

-All presenters must register and pay the appropriate conference registration fee.
+Registration – All presenters MUST register and pay the appropriate conference registration fee.
 Advance registration is strongly recommended.
-If your abstract is accepted you may apply for a Student Travel Grant.
+Registration information will be posted on TWS’ website, http://wildlife.org.
+If your abstract is accepted you may apply for a student travel grant.
+For more information please go to http://wildlife.org.